kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/15-firebase-w-redux/155-create-separate-test-db.md

 'process.env.FIREBASE_API_KEY': 'test'
 ```

-* So the value will be replace with the content of the string, not the string itself
+* So the value will be replaced with the content of the string, not the string itself
 * This means, this would happen:

 `firebase.js`